Get Down Tonight

-"Get Down Tonight" is a song released in 1975 on the self-titled album by the disco group KC and the Sunshine Band.
-The song became widely successful, becoming the first of their five No. 1 hits on the Billboard Hot 100.
-It also reached the top of the Hot Soul Singles chart and was an international chart hit, reaching No. 1 in Canada and charting in Australia (No. 44), Belgium (No. 11), the Netherlands (No. 5), and the UK (No. 21).
+"Get Down Tonight" is a song by American disco and funk band KC and the Sunshine Band, released in February 1975 by TK Records as the first single from their second and self-titled album (1975).
+The song became widely successful, becoming the first of their five No. 1 hits on the US Billboard Hot 100.
+It also reached the top of the Billboard Hot Soul Singles chart and was an international chart hit, reaching No. 1 in Canada and charting in Australia (No. 44), Belgium (No. 11), the Netherlands (No. 5), and the UK (No. 21).
+In 2022, Rolling Stone ranked "Get Down Tonight" number 100 in their list of the "200 Greatest Dance Songs of All Time".

 Composition

 The song displays some of the signature characteristics of the disco era such as a fast tempo and repeating lyrics.
-The song also features a distinctive introduction, employing a guitar solo rendered at double-speed.
+It also features a distinctive introduction, employing a guitar solo rendered at double-speed.
 The song was originally titled "What You Want Is What You Get" before KC changed the title to "Get Down Tonight".

 Sampling

 In 1998, the song was sampled by the house production act Bamboo for the hit single "Bamboogie".
-The song reached No. 2 in the UK Singles Chart in January 1998.
+It reached No. 2 in the UK Singles Chart in January 1998.